-Each year, a total of 20 life-size figures are on display, including the original three shepherds, a woman and a child, a servant girl, and three angels, along with various animals, such as a camel, a donkey, an ox, a cow, a ram, and a goat.
+Each year, a total of 20 life-size figures—including the original figures of Mary, Joseph, the baby Jesus, three shepherds, a servant girl, and three angels—are put on display with various barnyard animals—including a camel, donkey, ox, cow, ram, and goat—under a raised stone shelter in the shadow of the 841-foot U.S. Steel Tower.
 In recent years, an angel was added by the sculptor to hang over the crib, and the animals in the manger were joined by a full-size reclining cow.
-Built from the original plans of Vatican architect Umberto Mezzana, the stable is 64 feet wide, 42 feet high, and 36 feet deep and weighs about 66,000 pounds.
+Built from the original plans of Vatican architect Umberto Mezzana, the mock stable is 64 feet wide, 42 feet high, and 36 feet deep.
+It weighs an impressive 66,000 pounds.

 When to Visit